Shkinta

-In Mandaeism, a shkinta (ࡔࡊࡉࡍࡕࡀ) or shkina (škina) is a celestial dwelling inhabited by uthras in the World of Light that is analogous to the shekhinah in Jewish mysticism.
+In Mandaeism, a shkinta (ࡔࡊࡉࡍࡕࡀ; plural form: ࡔࡊࡉࡍࡀࡕࡀ) or shkina (škina) is a celestial dwelling inhabited by uthras in the World of Light that is analogous to the shekhinah in Jewish mysticism.
 In Tibil (the physical earth), it refers to a reed or mud hut that is used during Mandaean priest initiation ceremonies, since Mandaean priests represent uthras on earth.

 Ceremonial usage

 During the priest initiation ceremony, the shkinta is constructed to the north of the andiruna.
 It symbolizes the World of Light and it covered by a white cloth roof.
 In contrast, the andiruna has a blue cloth roof to symbolize the color of Ruha.
 Together, the two adjacent huts symbolize complementary masculine and feminine elements.

 Symbolism

 The škinta (cognate with the Hebrew word shekhinah; from the Semitic root š-k-n, associated with dwellings) symbolizes the "male" side, and is associated with the World of Light, priests, the right side, gold, and the taga (crown).

 In contrast, the andiruna symbolizes the "female" side, and is associated with the earth (Tibil), laypeople, the left side, silver, and the klila (myrtle wreath).
 Similarly, in a traditional Persian house, the women's quarters are known as andirūn.